AI Safety & Security

 6. Microsoft Security Blog (May 2026)

-Semantic Kernel prompt-to-RCE disclosure
+Semantic Kernel prompt-to-remote-code-execution disclosure

 https://www.microsoft.com/en-us/security/blog/2026/05/07/prompts-become-shells-rce-vulnerabilities-ai-agent-frameworks/